 Saint Crispin of Viterbo’s Story

 He developed a reputation for curing the sick and catechized those he encountered in his work.
 The poor and needy recognized him as their friend.
-One of Crispin’s favorite sayings was, “God’s power creates us, his wisdom governs us, his mercy saves us.”
+One of Saint Crispin’s favorite sayings was, “God’s power creates us, his wisdom governs us, his mercy saves us.”
 He was canonized in 1982.

 Henri de Lubac, S.J., once wrote, “We should have a great love for our age, but make no concessions to the spirit of the age, so that in us the Christian mystery may never lose its sap.”
-Crispin appreciated the people whom God brought into his life and the historical period in which God placed him.
-Crispin became a living gospel for his confreres and for the people of Orvieto.
+Saint Crispin appreciated the people whom God brought into his life and the historical period in which God placed him.
+Saint Crispin became a living Gospel for his confreres and for the people of Orvieto.
 His holiness encouraged them to live out their Baptism more generously.